Haydain Neale: Traffic accident

 Neale was involved in a traffic accident on Kennedy Road in Toronto on August 3, 2007, and was sent to hospital, when a Honda Civic collided with his Vespa scooter.
 He was shortly thereafter reported to be in critical condition.
 On August 18, 2007, it was reported that Neale had been in a coma since the accident occurred.
 The 20-year-old driver of the car was charged with making an unsafe turn and appeared in court on October 25.
 On October 1, jacksoul's official webpage announced that Neale was recovering and remained in hospital.
 Another posting on January 8, 2008 confirmed that his condition had continued to improve.

 Death

 On October 26, 2009, Jacksoul's official website announced that the group would be releasing their first album in over three years.
 The album, SOULmate, was scheduled to be released on December 1, 2009.
 It contains 10 new songs written before Neale's accident.
 The first single, "Lonesome Highway", was made available on November 3, 2009.

-On the morning of November 22, 2009, aged 39, Haydain Neale, a non-smoker, died of lung cancer at Toronto's Mount Sinai Hospital.
+On November 22, 2009, aged 39, Neale, a non-smoker, died of lung cancer at Toronto's Mount Sinai Hospital.
 He had been diagnosed seven months earlier.
 In a released statement, Neale's wife Michaela said: "Through all these challenges, Haydain's sense of humour and love of music were ever-present.
 He constantly brightened the room with his singing and his smile.
 His joyful presence and beautiful voice will be missed by us all."
 All profits from SOULmate were directed to the Haydain Neale Family Trust.